40+ Epic Things To Do Alone In London

 Free Museums

-London is expensive, and it can be hard to find a lot of free stuff to do.
-But if you head to South Kensington (really close to Astor Hyde Park Hostel) you will find 3 of my personal favorite museums, Natural History Museum, Science Museum, and the V&A Museum (Victoria and Albert), that are all free of charge, they are also all next to each other which makes visiting all of them together easy!
-The National Portrait Gallery is also free and that’s not too far away.
+London is expensive, and finding free things to do on your own in London can be challenging.
+Head to South Kensington (near the Astor Hyde Park Hostel) to find three of my favorite London museums: the Natural History Museum, the Science Museum, and the V&A Museum (Victoria and Albert).
+All these museums are free to visit and located next to each other, making them easy to visit in one afternoon.
+The National Portrait Gallery is also free and not too far away.

 The Wallace Collection

-While we are on the subject of free galleries, I always try to visit The Wallace Collection.
-It contains one of the greatest private collections of artworks that have ever to be transferred into public ownership.
+While on the subject of free galleries, I always try to visit The Wallace Collection when traveling to London.
+It contains one of the most significant private collections of artworks ever transferred into public ownership.

 Ye Olde Cheshire Cheese

-If there is one thing us Brits do better than anyone else, it’s the pub.
-And lucky for you, London is full of them.
-Located on Fleet Street, the Grade II listed building usually has sawdust sprinkled on the floor and some interesting tales to tell.
-Although there has been a pub on this spot since 1538, the original was destroyed during the Great Fire of London and then rebuilt in 1667.
-Ye Olde Cheshire Cheese lays claim to having had some rather famous regulars including Charles Dickens, Samuel Johnson, and George Orwell.
+If there’s one thing Brits do better than anyone else, it’s pubs—lucky for you, London is full of them.
+Located on Fleet Street, Ye Olde Cheshire Cheese usually has sawdust sprinkled on the floor and some exciting tales to discover.
+Although there’s been a pub at this spot since 1538, the original was destroyed during the Great Fire of London and rebuilt in 1667.
+Ye Olde Cheshire Cheese claims to have famous regulars, including Charles Dickens, Samuel Johnson, and George Orwell.

-Word on the Water is London’s quirky floating bookstore.
-It’s house in a canal barge in Kings Cross.
-It’s well worth a visit if you are a book lover.
+Word On the Water is London’s quirky floating bookstore.
+This shop consists of a house in a canal barge in Kings Cross.
+It’s well worth a visit if you are a book lover!

 Portobello Market

-Although Portobello Market has become super gentrified over the last decade, it’s still worth visiting and you can still find some bargains here.
-Once you have finished shopping in the market skip the expensive hipster bars and restaurants and head to The Earl of Lonsdale pub at the top of Portobello road.
-It’s cheap and has a great atmosphere inside.
+Although Portobello Market has become super gentrified over the last decade, it’s still worth visiting and has some hidden gems.
+Once you’ve finished shopping in the market, skip the expensive hipster bars and restaurants and head to The Earl of Lonsdale Pub at the top of Portobello Road.
+It’s cheap and has an excellent atmosphere for solo travelers.

 Gordon’s Wine Bar

-Sometimes as a solo female traveler I’m hesitant to go out to bars at night as I just don’t personally feel that comfortable sitting drinking alone.
-But if you are looking for things to do alone in London at night that involve wine, then Gordon’s wine bar is your place!
-It’s super cute and inside it’s dimly lit so you can quite happily sit and enjoy a glass or 2 of wine without feeling super exposed or be worried about getting harassed by unwanted attention.
+As a solo female traveler, I hesitate to go out to bars at night as I don’t feel comfortable sitting and drinking alone.
+But if you’re looking for fun things to do in London by yourself at night that involve wine, Gordon’s Wine Bar is your place!
+It’s super cute and dimly lit inside, so you can happily sit and enjoy a glass or two of wine without feeling exposed or worried about getting harassed by unwanted attention.

-Famous for its free classical lunchtime concerts, St Martins in the Fields also had a free evening candlelight concert.
+Famous for its free classical lunchtime concerts, St. Martins in the Fields also hosts a free evening candlelight concert.
 You can view the full schedule of events here.

 Royal Opera House Lates

-The only negative about the Royal Opera House Lates is that they only happen once every 3 months!
-I have heard they are amazing fun so be sure to check out the timetable here and if you happen to be in London when they have one, GO!
+The only negative about Royal Opera House Lates is they only happen once every three months.
+I’ve heard they’re fantastic fun, so check out the timetable and go if you happen to be in London when they have one.

 Nowhere Special

-It’s almost like a prohibition-style cocktail bar in Kentish Town.
-I say prohibition as you could easily walk past this place and completely miss it.
-The only way of identifying where it is is by looking out for the light outside which is only turned on when the bar is open from 5 pm daily.
-Inside you will find a basement bar with seating for 30, low lighting, and a pretty incredible and ultra-creative menu of cocktails.
+Nowhere Special is a Prohibition-style cocktail bar in Kentish Town that you could easily miss.
+The only way to identify it is to look for the exterior light, which is only turned on when the bar opens daily at 5:00 p.m.
+Inside is a basement bar with seating for 30, low lighting, and an incredibly creative cocktail menu.

 Golden Eagle

-Looking for things to do in London in the evening that are a bit unusual?
-The Golden Eagle is one of those wonderful pubs that feels like you are leaping back in time when you walk in.
-It has a cozy and friendly atmosphere and hand-pulled ale.
-But the real selling point for this London watering hole is a chap called Tony ‘Fingers’.
+Looking for unique nighttime things to do alone in London?
+The Golden Eagle is a fabulous pub that transports you back in time with its cozy, friendly atmosphere and hand-pulled ale.
+The real selling point for this London watering hole is a chap called Tony “Fingers.”

-He has been a regular fixture each and every Tuesday, Thursday, and Friday where he takes to the piano belting out tunes that get the entire place singing to his tune.
-My night out here was so much fun and it’s somewhere I will return to time and again both with friends and alone.
-Just get there early so you can sling a pints down to get you in the mood first!
+He’s been a regular fixture every Tuesday, Thursday, and Friday when he takes to the piano, belting out tunes that get the entire place singing.
+My night out here was so much fun that it’s somewhere I return to with friends and alone.
+Arrive early so you can sling a few pints down to get you in the mood first!

 See a Gig at Union Chapel in Hackney